Skip to content

 As we approach Leonard Bernstein’s 100th birthday on August 25, I’ve been featuring a number of his lesser-known pieces in this space.
 Here’s another: The “Elegy for Mippy II” for solo trombone, composed in the late 1940s.
 Mippy was the

-pacificsymphony August 10, 2018August 9, 2018 classical music, Video No Comments Read more
+pacificsymphony August 10, 2018August 9, 2018 Classical Music, Video No Comments Read more

 • « Previous